beccasaurus/Requestor/README.markdown

 When you do a GET, we implicitly make all of the variables that you pass `QueryStrings`.

 When you do a POST, we implicitly make all of the variables that you pass `PostData`.

+Alternatively, you can use the methods/dictionaries for setting QueryStrings, PostData, and Headers for the request you're about to make.

 ### Custom Headers